Machine Learning For African Lovegrass Weed Detection In Drone Images – Shared Services Weeds Portal

 This initiative draws from the original vision of Neil Murdoch, a Biosecurity Officer at Snowy Monaro Council, to improve the processes for acquisition of drone images covering the near region so that farmers and other local landscape stakeholders could benefit from the best of modern technologies to improve land management practices.

-Towards advancing his vision, Neil sought technical assistance from 2pi Software to support the creation of the following capabilities :-
+Towards advancing his vision, Neil sought technical assistance from 2pi Software to support the creation of the following capabilities in the Amazon Web Services (hereafter AWS) Cloud Platform environment :-

 - A Cloud Upload facility to allow drone images captured by council workers and local community members to be fed directly to an AWS S3 cloud storage via an easy to use web interface

-- With a view to training a neural network (within the AWS SageMaker environment) cycling of images through a manual labelling step to identify with a relative degree of visual precision a square area where a target invasive species (weed) is located
+- With the aim of training a neural network (within the AWS SageMaker environment) cycling of images through a manual labelling step to identify with a relative degree of visual precision a square area where a target invasive species (weed) is located

 - Evaluation of suitable low-cost drone packages that could be used by members of the local community to encourage drone image footage from the near region